The WPforOps Manifesto

 This Isn't a Movement

 We're not starting something.
+We're naming something.

+WordPress for Operations already exists.
 Scattered.
 Unnamed.
 Unrecognized as an option.

 We're making it visible.